University of Minnesota Administrative Policy

 Academic Terms

-The University of Minnesota academic calendar includes Fall Semester, Spring Semester, Summer Semester, also known as Academic Terms.
+The University of Minnesota academic calendar includes fall semester, spring semester and summer semester, also known as academic terms.
 Classes are offered each of these terms although the duration of the term can vary.
-See the Academic Calendar of the appropriate campus for exact dates of the terms in a particular calendar year.
+See the academic calendar of the appropriate campus for exact dates of the terms in a particular calendar year.

 Responsibilities